-- 2.01 The Employer recognizes the Union as the sole and exclusive bargaining agent for all Graduate and Registered Nurses employed in a nursing capacity at its homes, save and except the Director of Care and persons above the rank of Director of Care. - 2.02 (a) A full-time employee shall mean an employee covered by this Agreement who is committed to and regularly works the full work period of forty-eight (48) hours per bi-weekly pay period, exclusive of overtime. - (b) A regular part-time employee is one who is committed to and regularly works less than the full prescribed bi-weekly hours of work. - (c) A casual part-time employee means an employee who is called to work on a call-in basis, but who does not work a regular schedule, or does so only for a specified period.
+- 2.01 The Employer recognizes the Union as the exclusive Bargaining agent for all Registered and Graduate Nurses, at each of the Employer's existing facilities in the city of Bradford, Ontario, employed in a nursing capacity save and except the Associate Director of Nursing and persons above the Associate Director of Nursing and persons covered under a subsisting Collective Agreement. - 2.02 (a) A full-time employee shall mean an employee covered by this Agreement who is committed to and regularly works the full work period of seventy-five (75) hours biweekly, exclusive of overtime. - (b) A regular part-time employee is one who is committed to and regularly works less than the full prescribed bi-weekly hours of work. - (c) A casual part-time employee means an employee who is called to work on a call-in basis, but who does not work a regular schedule, or does so only for a specified period.
 Such employee has the option of refusing work when it is made available to them, however, it is also understood that a casual part-time employee cannot unreasonably or consistently refuse to work shifts. - 2.03 Whenever the feminine pronoun is used in this agreement, it includes the masculine and non-binary pronoun, where the context so requires and viceversa.
 Where the singular is used, it may also be deemed to mean the plural and vice-versa.